 Single Sign On (SSO) is used at UC Berkeley to allow employees, students and affiliates to log in to multiple applications and services, using a single ID and passphrase.

-We offer two types of SSO to campus technologists, CAS and Shibboleth.
-Click either link below to find out more about that service.
+We offer two types of SSO to campus technologists, CAS and SAML.
+Click either link below to find out more about that protocol.

 CAS is generally used for campus-developed applications to provide SSO integration with CalNet ID and 2-Step (multifactor) authentication.
 There are CAS integrations available for most major application programming languages and frameworks.

-Shibboleth supports the widely adopted SAML standard for SSO and federation.
-If you want to integrate a third-party application with CalNet SSO then you will most likely use Shibboleth.
-For example, bMail, Box, and DocuSign are integrated with CalNet SSO using SAML and Shibboleth.
-Shibboleth uses CAS for authentication.
+SAML is the widely adopted standard for SSO and federation.
+If you want to integrate a third-party application with CalNet SSO then you will most likely use SAML.
+For example, bMail, Box, and DocuSign are integrated with CalNet SSO using SAML.